-- If you don’t have a frost-free refrigerator, defrost refrigerator or freezer to avoid ice buildup.
+- If you don’t have a frost-free refrigerator, defrost your refrigerator or freezer to avoid ice buildup.

-- Replace incandescent bulbs with LED bulbs, especially where used for several hours per day.
+- Replace incandescent bulbs with LED bulbs, especially when used for several hours per day.

 - Install timers and sensors for indoor and outdoor lights.

 - Turn off unnecessary lighting when not in use.